 Information on adaptations for children can be found through the East Sussex Children’s Integrated Therapy Service.

-For further information contact us using the details below, or contact:
+For further information or advice contact us using the details below:

 Health and Social Care Direct:

 Telephone – 0345 60 80 191